Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 Payment evidence must show that the item has been purchased in full by the business.
 Purchases made in cash or through a personal bank account are not acceptable.

-Lease or hire purchase agreements are not acceptable for the grant funding agreement.
+Lease, hire purchase agreements, or part exchanges are not acceptable for the grant funding agreement.

 Copies of statements (bank, building society or credit card) need to be supplied as a part of the payment evidence.
-This is so the RPA cam ensure that your named business has purchased the items and that all corresponding details match the grant funding agreement.
+This is so the RPA can ensure that your named business has purchased the items and paid for them in full, and that all corresponding details match the grant funding agreement.

 Your statements must include the following information: